York: Demography

 Also at the time of the 2001 UK census, the City of York had a total population of 181,094 of whom 93,957 were female and 87,137 were male.
-Of the 76,920 households in York, 36.0% were married couples living together, 31.3% were one-person households, 8.7% were co-habiting couples and 8.0% were lone parents.
-The figures for lone parent households were below the national average of 9.5%, and the percentage of married couples was also close to the national average of 36.5%; the proportion of one person households was slightly higher than the national average of 30.1%.
+Of the 76,920 households in York, 36.0 per cent were married couples living together, 31.3 per cent were one-person households, 8.7 per cent were co-habiting couples and 8.0 per cent were lone parents.
+The figures for lone parent households were below the national average of 9.5 per cent, and the percentage of married couples was also close to the national average of 36.5 per cent; the proportion of one person households was slightly higher than the national average of 30.1 per cent.

-In 2001, the population density was 4368 /km2.
-Of those aged 16–74 in York, 24.6% had no academic qualifications, a little lower than 28.9% in all of England.
-Of York's residents, 5.1% were born outside the United Kingdom, significantly lower than the national average of 9.2%.
-White British form 95% of the population; the largest single minority group was recorded as Asian, at 1.9% of the population.
+In 2001 the population density was 4368 /km2.
+Of those aged 16–74 in York, 24.6 per cent had no academic qualifications, a little lower than 28.9 per cent in all of England.
+Of York's residents, 5.1 per cent were born outside the United Kingdom, significantly lower than the national average of 9.2 per cent.
+White British form 95 per cent of the population; the largest single minority group was recorded as Asian, at 1.9 per cent of the population.

 The number of theft-from-a-vehicle offences and theft of a vehicle per 1,000 of the population was 8.8 and 2.7, compared to the English national average of 6.9 and 2.7 respectively.
 The number of sexual offences was 0.9, in line with the national average.
 The national average of violence against another person was 16.2 compared to the York average of 17.5.
 The figures for crime statistics were all recorded during the 2006–07 financial year.

 The city's estimated population in 2019 was 210,620.